Angad8285/learning-markdown-for-readme/README.md

 Internet Relay Chat is a forum made for group discussions made and popular in pre-socical media era.
 IRC servers usually follow TCP protocols and a tree topology.
 In today's world this is a very obsolete technology but it helps to learn the basics of how messages are commuted between computers connected on a local area network.

 ## Intended functionalities
-+ build a decentralised chatting platform
++ build a decentralised chatting platform using socket programming in C language
-+ commands and channels
++ implement commands, different chatrooms and channels in the IRC
-+ be able to connect to computers connected on same LAN
-+ handle multiple clients
++ handle multiple clients using a tree topology

 ## Environment Setup